Happy Eyeballs

 implementation("com.squareup.okhttp3:logging-interceptor:5.1.0")

-Thanks to Square for the great library, and to my brain at that time, for not being stuck all the time.
+Thanks to Square for the great library, and to my brain back then, for not being stuck all the time.